MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/display/controlling-multisampling.md

 ### <span id="d3drs_multisampleantialias"></span><span id="D3DRS_MULTISAMPLEANTIALIAS"></span>D3DRS\_MULTISAMPLEANTIALIAS

 A BOOL value that determines how individual samples are computed when using a multisample render target buffer.
 When set to **TRUE**, the multiple samples are computed so that full-scene anti-aliasing is performed by sampling at different sample positions for each multiple sample.
-When set to **FALSE**, the multiple samples are all written with the same sample value (sampled at the pixel center), which allows nonantialiased rendering to a multisample buffer.
+When set to **FALSE**, the multiple samples are all written with the same sample value (sampled at the pixel center), which allows aliased rendering to a multisample buffer.
 This render state has no effect when rendering to a single sample buffer.
 The default value is **TRUE**.

 ### <span id="d3drs_multisamplemask"></span><span id="D3DRS_MULTISAMPLEMASK"></span>D3DRS\_MULTISAMPLEMASK